taranasus/pls/README.md

 - add pls to your path

 Requirements:
-- jq binary (commandline JSON processor)
+- jq binary (commandline JSON processor) - For pls3 and pls4
-- curl binary (commandline HTTP client)
-- openai api key
+- openai api key in a token.txt file

 Usage:
 ```
+FOR GPT 3.5 TURBO:
+> pls3 [natural language command]
+FOR GPT 4:
-pls [natural language command]
+> pls4 [natural language command]
 ```
 Examples:
 ```
-pls list all files in the current directory
+pls3 list all files in the current directory
-pls list all files in the current directory that contain "foo"
+pls4 list all files in the current directory that contain "foo"
-pls make a directory called "foo" with 3 files in it that each have 1000 random words
+pls3 make a directory called "foo" with 3 files in it that each have 1000 random words
-pls use iptables to forward all traffic from port 80 to port 8501
+pls4 use iptables to forward all traffic from port 80 to port 8501
-pls zip all files in the current directory that contain the word "foo" and save to desktop
+pls3 zip all files in the current directory that contain the word "foo" and save to desktop
 ```

 Warning: